viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Create the block design.
 Add the ZYNQ7 Processing System to the diagram.
 Vivado offers to run the block automation.
 Run it.
 DDR and FIXED_IO signals will be connected to the Zynq PS.

-We need to configure the Zynq PS for our needs.
+We need to configure the Zynq PS to meet our needs.
 Enable Slave AXI High-Performance interface 0.
 This is the interface to which AXI DMA will be connected.

 <img src="pictures\bd_axi_hp0.png" width="500">